Koromix/rygel/web/koffi.dev/pages/input.md

 console.log(RelativePosition.values.Left); // Prints -1
 ```

-You can specify the storage type explicitly as the last argument to `koffi.enumeration(name, values, type)`.
+You can specify the storage type explicitly as the last argument: `koffi.enumeration(name, values, type)`.

 ```js
 // This one explictly uses int64_t as the underlying type, despite the fact that the values fit inside an int.